pawbyte/gpe-docs/docs/building.md

 * SDL 1
 * Raylib by raysan

-If not, can you recall any recent games or applications ported to your operating system, parhaps there is another module we need to add...
+If not, can you recall any recent games or applications ported to your operating system?
+Perhaps there is another module we need to add...

 Submit an issue to our main repo via's [Issue Tracker](https://github.com/pawbyte/Game-Pencil-Engine-Editor/issues/new).